RisavSarkar/Sorting_searching/README.md

 # Sorting_searching
-A Java program to input elements in array and then executing either sorting or searching algorithm.
+A simple Java program to input elements in array and then executing either various sorting or searching algorithms according to the user input using switch case.